45678/miniLockLib/README.md

 `BLAKE2s.js` is an unmodified copy of Dmitry Chestnykh’s [blake2s-js project](https://github.com/dchest/blake2s-js).
 The filename of the script was renamed to match the global `BLAKE2s` address that it defines.

 `nacl.js` is a copy of the [tweetnacl-js crypto library](https://github.com/dchest/tweetnacl-js) written by Dmitry Chestnykh.
-It has been modified to assign itself to `this` instead of `window` so that it can be imported seamlessly into the crypto worker. `nacl` is used throughout `miniLockLib` for a variety of cryptographic functions.
+It has been modified to assign itself to `this` instead of `window` so that it can be imported seamlessly into a crypto worker. `nacl` is used throughout `miniLockLib` for a variety of cryptographic functions.

 `nacl-stream.js` is an unmodified copy of the [tweetnacl-js streaming encryption library](https://github.com/dchest/nacl-stream-js) written by Dmitry Chestnykh.
-Streaming encryption is employed in the crypto worker.
+Streaming encryption is employed in a crypto worker.

 `scrypt-async.js` is an unmodified script from Dmitry Chestnykh’s [scrypt-async-js](https://github.com/dchest/scrypt-async-js) project.
 It is used to derive a key pair from a secret phrase and email address.